-- Student Learning Outcomes can be found at www.canton.edu/sci_health/pta/. - -CPR certification (Health Provider Status) is required by the end of the first semester. - Students may be required to submit to a drug screen and/or a criminal background check as part of clinical education require- - -To progress in the PTA curriculum a minimal grade of C in BIOL 217 & BIOL 218 and C+ in all curriculum courses prefixed with PHTA must be achieved. - -Of all PHTA prefixed courses, only one course may be repeated one time.
+- \ Fulfills writing intensive requirement. - \\ Students must be prepared to work 40 hours per week and are responsible for their own transportation, meals, and housing as needed. - Student Learning Outcomes can be found at www.canton.edu/sci\health/pta/. - -CPR certification (Health Provider Status) is required by the end of the first semester. -Students may be required to submit to a - drug screen and/or a criminal background check as part of clinical education requirements

--The NYS Education Department Office of the Professions requires persons applying for licensure to answer questions related to conviction of a crime or professional misconduct.
+-To progress in the PTA curriculum a minimal grade of C in BIOL 217 & BIOL 218 and C+ in all curriculum courses prefixed with PHTA must be achieved.

-Residency Requirement: Students must be matriculated in the curriculum for at least 15 hours of graded coursework.
+- Of all PHTA prefixed courses, only one course may be repeated one time. -The NYS Education Department - Office of the Professions requires persons applying for licensure to answer questions related to conviction of a crime or professional misconduct. - Residency Requirement: Students must be matriculated in the curriculum for at least 15 hours of graded coursework.
 At least 12 of these credits must be prefixed with PHTA.
 The Program Director will determine the 12 credit requirement following a review of the student's academic transcript